getampt/docs/scripts.md

 `ampt run test`

-To run the tests against a "staging" stage:
+To run the tests against a "staging" environment:

-`ampt run test --stage staging`
+`ampt run test --env staging`

 To use a temporary test instance:

-`ampt run test --test-stage`
+`ampt run test --test-env`

 You can use a double dash to pass additional arguments to jest:

-`ampt run test --test-stage -- test-pattern`
+`ampt run test --test-env -- test-pattern`